TigaJi/GeneralBacktest/README.md

 # GeneralBacktest

-A simple, realitic package to backtest trading strategies
+A simple, realistic package to backtest trading strategies

 ## Installation